 Arisaig Micro Wedding – Vicki and Bob

 Luckily for me I get to photograph loads of weddings and elopements up in the beautiful but rugged coastal town of Arisaig in the western Highlands of Scotland.
-You might recall the chilly, but very dramatic, wedding of Zara and Angus right at the beginning of the year on Valentine’s day.
+You might recall the chilly, but very dramatic, wedding of Zara and Angus right at the beginning of the year on Valentine’s day, and this tiny elopement on Camusdarach beach at the end of 2022.
 Well, after a break I was back on the famous white sands for no fewer than two weddings, one day after the other.
 Vicki and Bob’s wonderful Arisaig micro wedding was the second of those two and was simply perfect in every way.
 I think I might have taken my most joyous photograph ever in 20 years that day too!

 In the past I would meet with almost all of my couples at some point before their wedding to discuss their plans and ideas but, even before Coronavirus, this was already changing and these days I rarely get to meet anyone, which is rubbish because I’m very nosey and love to quiz people about their lives.
 Bob (whose real name is actually Gordon) and Vicki were different – they were very keen to meet up and discuss their plans for their Arisaig micro wedding so I happily obliged and then got into trouble from my wife because we chatted for so long that I made us both late for a meal with my in-laws (thanks guys 🙂 ).
 Bob is a truck driver and, as a person whose best day ever was when I got to drive a huge tractor at a wedding, I had so many lorry-related questions I could’ve picked his brain for days.
 I just knew that their day would be fantastic (even though there actually wasn’t a truck, which was very disappointing) because they were so laid back about everything which, as a seasoned wedding attendee, I can say is definitely the best way to be.